jonathandean/On-The-Rocks/README.md

 Use as a git submodule
 ======================

 You may wish to use this as a submodule in your existing git repository.
-For instance, if you have your whole WordPress site in your repository, you can do something like this to add On The Rocks to your themes directory as a submodule.
-For more on git submodules, see http://git-scm.com/book/en/Git-Tools-Submodules
+For instance, if you have your whole WordPress site in your repository, you can do something like this to add On The Rocks to your themes directory as a submodule:

     cd [project root]
     git submodule add git@github.com:jonathandean/On-The-Rocks.git wp-content/themes/on_the_rocks

+Now the directory wp-content/themes/on_the_rocks acts as its own repository inside of your main repository.
+Now you can go into this directory and pull the latest or checkout a particular revision.
+Then when you commit the directory in the parent repository it essentially commits the info that you are using a particular revision of On The Rocks there.

+This allows you to stay up to date with On The Rocks using git rather than manually pasting in the files into your own repository.

+For more on git submodules, see http://git-scm.com/book/en/Git-Tools-Submodules

 Setup
 =====